ThatCatDev/Kaimu/docs/src/content/docs/getting-started/introduction.md

 ## Core Features

 ### Organizations & Projects
 Organize your work into organizations and projects.
-Each organization can have multiple projects, and users can be members of multiple organizations.
+Each organization can have multiple projects, and users can be members of multiple organizations with role-based access control.

 ### Kanban Boards
-Each project can have multiple Kanban boards with customizable columns.
-Drag and drop cards between columns to track progress.
+Each project can have multiple Kanban boards with customizable columns, WIP limits, and drag-and-drop cards.

+### Sprints & Planning
+Use sprints for time-boxed iterations.
+The Planning view helps you manage your backlog, assign cards to sprints, and track progress.

 ### Cards & Tags
-Create cards with descriptions, tags, and custom fields.
-Use tags to categorize and filter cards.
+Create cards with rich text descriptions, priorities, assignees, story points, due dates, and tags.
+Track everything your team needs.

+### Metrics & Charts
+Visualize progress with burndown charts, cumulative flow diagrams, and velocity tracking.

 ### Authentication
 Secure authentication via OpenID Connect (OIDC).
 Works with: